Cuts, Scrapes and Puncture Wounds (cont.)

 Will I need a tetanus shot for a cut, scrape, or puncture wound?

 Most people in the United States have been immunized against tetanus (lockjaw).
-If the affected person has been immunized, he or she will need a booster shot if they have not had one within 10 years (if it is a very dirty wound or occurs in a tetanus prone area, they will need a booster within five years).
+If the affected person has been immunized, a booster shot can be given if they have not had one within 10 years, or if it is a very dirty wound, a booster shot can be given within five years.
 If affected person has never had a tetanus shot, or if their series is incomplete (fewer than three shots), they might need tetanus immunoglobulin, a medication that can prevent lockjaw.

 Find out what women really need.